earthstar-project/earthstar/docs/specification.md

 > **Why no native support for binary data?**
 >
 > Common encodings such as JSON, and protocols built on them such as GraphQL, have to way to represent binary data.

+`content` may be an empty string.
+The recommended way to remove data from Earthstar is to overwrite the document with a new one, with `content = ""`.

+In future versions the `content` will be allowed to be `null`, meaning we don't know what it is.
+This allows handling documents without their actual content -- "sparse mode".
+This is not allowed in the current version.

+## Content Hash

+The `contentHash` is the `sha256` hash of the `content` data.
+The hash digest is then encoded from binary to base32 following the usual Earthstar format, with a leading `b`.

+Note that hash digests are usually encoded in hex format, but we use base32 instead to be consistent with the rest of Earthstar's encodings.

+Wrong: `binary hash digest --> hex encoded string --> base32 encoded string`

+Correct: `binary hash digest --> base32 encoded string`

+Also be careful not to accidentally change the content string to a different encoding (such as utf-16) before hashing it.

+> **Why we record the content hash**
+>
+> In future versions we will allow the `content` field to be `null`, so we can handle document metadata without the full size of the content -- "sparse mode".
+Document signatures are based on the `contentHash`, not the `content` itself.
+This allows us to verify signatures on sparse-mode documents.

+## Path

+The `path` field contains a string following the path formatting rules described earlier.

+The document is invalid if the author does not have permission to write to the path, following the rules described earlier in "Write permissions".

+The path MUST contain at least one `!` character IF AND ONLY IF the document is ephemeral (has the optional `deleteAfter` field).

 ## Timestamps